MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06_Configure Azure Key Vault networking settings.md

 5. Under the Virtual networks section, select + **Add existing virtual networks,** then select + **Add existing virtual networks.**

-6. In the Add networks template, select your previuosly created virtual network from the **Virtual networks** dropdown list, and **Subnets** dropdown list.
+6. In the Add networks template, select your previously created virtual network from the **Virtual networks** dropdown list, and **Subnets** dropdown list.

 7. At the bottom of the Add networks template, click **Add.**